ctechfilmuniversity/lecture_eidp/01_sessions/02/README.md

 For computing the speed follow these steps:

 * Compute the difference between the current mouse position and previous mouse position in both, x (with mouseX, pmouseX) and y (with mouseY, pmouseY).
 * We only care about the absolute distance between the points.
 In some cases if we compute the difference between the two points, the result might be negative, e.g., 5 - 10 = -5.
-Here, we are only interested in the value of 5, as that is the distance between the points, we don't care about the sign of the result (5-10 = -5 and 10 -5 = 5 have both the same distance between the points and should have the same result).
+Here, we are only interested in the value of 5, as that is the distance between the points, we don't care about the sign of the result (5-10 = -5 and 10 -5 = 5 have both the same distance between the points but a different sign - which we don't need to consider).
 For that we use the *absolute* values of the differences in x and y, with the function [`abs()`](https://p5js.org/reference/#/p5/abs).
 * Now, add the absolute values of the difference in x and y.
 * Use the sum of the differences in x and y for both, the width and height of the ellipse.